Formulary

 • inform patients to return for medical advice if their skin condition worsens while using topical corticosteroid, and advise them when it would be appropriate to re-treat without a consultation

-• for patients currently on long-term topical corticosteroid treatment, consider reducing potency or frequency of application (or both)
+• For patients currently on long-term topical corticosteroid treatment, consider reducing potency or frequency of application (or both)

 Suitable quantities of corticosteroid preparations